 “Wine makes every meal an occasion, every table more elegant, every day more civilized.”
 Andre Simon

 Today’s pairing is all about BBQ.
-Although Labor Day has passed and all the kids are back in school, the weather is still plenty warm enough for backyard barbecues.
 Since I’m from Texas, when I think of BBQ sauce, I think a hearty, thick red sauce with a little bit of heat to it.
 You can put this kind of sauce on anything- seriously.
 Ribs, brisket, chicken, pulled pork.
 Heck, put it on fish!
-I think I’ll draw the line at chocolate, but hey, who I am to judge if you want to throw some BBQ sauce on chocolate.
-I’m sure I’ve something stranger.
+I think I’ll draw the line at chocolate, but hey, who I am to judge if you want to throw some BBQ sauce on chocolate?
+I’m sure I’ve seen stranger.

-A great pairing with a hearty red sauce, whether you’re having chicken or beef, is a medium to full bodied red wine, like Traveling Vineyard’s Whiskers red blend.
+A great pairing with a hearty red sauce, whether you’re having chicken or beef, is a medium to full bodied red wine, like Traveling Vineyard’s Tanglerose Fireside Red.
 This is a serious wine that won’t get overpowered by strong sauces, but the blending of multiple wines helps soften the flavors and balance the final product.
-The wine has a lot of earthy flavors like tobacco, tree bark, brown earth, and leather along with fruit flavors like plum, cherry, and blueberry.
-It’s bold but not so full-bodied that you can’t stand to sip on it on a hot September afternoon- just make sure you’ve chilled it to the right temperature, about 65-68 degrees.
+The wine has a lot of earthy flavors mixed with blackberry that help it pair perfectly with a thick, rich BBQ sauce.
+Just make sure you’ve chilled it to the right temperature, about 65-68 degrees.
 This will cut the hot finish you experience with red wines and help bring out the fruit flavors.

-An added bonus of Whiskers is that it pairs well with a lot of BBQ friendly side dishes- apple mashed potatoes, potato salad, roasted vegetables, baked beans, and BBQ chips.
+An added bonus of Tanglerose Fireside Red is that it pairs well with a lot of BBQ friendly side dishes- apple mashed potatoes, potato salad, roasted vegetables, baked beans, and BBQ chips.
 You can check out the wine and use the sommology tool on Traveling Vineyard’s website.

 Or, consider hosting a wine tasting so you can try before you buy!